A THRIVING, ENERGETIC AND OUTWARD-LOOKING SCHOOL WITH A UNIQUE, CARING, ASPIRATIONAL AND SUPPORTIVE ETHOS.

 “However, throughout the conversion to a Free School, staff have enhanced the values and ethos held as an independent school.
 Children’s experiences are further augmented through an extended day programme of some 170 weekly wider enrichment activities.

-With the arrival of the Ofsted inspection in education and the boarding provision, the school has external validation of the vision in practice.
+With the arrival of the scheduled Ofsted inspection in education and the boarding provision, the school now has external validation of the vision in practice.

 “According to our first Ofsted report… YES!”